feerposser/docker-env-list-tutorial/readme.md

 <br>

 ### 1.2 - Docker run with .env file
 >Now we're talking!
-Let's start to using .env files for real.
-In this section we will do the same as the last one, but this time with a `.env` file instead of -e flag.
+Let's start using .env files for real.
+In this section we will do the same as the last one, but this time with a `.env` file instead of a -e flag.

 <details>
 <summary>click to view</summary>